pedcremo/StudentsRank/README.md

 We wait until node_modules folder has been filled with all development modules needed for our app

 # For continous development
+Main gulp task
 <pre>./node_modules/gulp/bin/gulp.js</pre>
 or
 <pre>gulp</pre>
 if has been installed globally.

+Other interesting gukp tasks

+*vet.
+For syntax and quality checking

 # Key points about the development stack  we have chosen for this app